 Flour.

-“00” flour might be called pizza flour as King Arthur’s “00” flour is.
-Basically, “00” flour is a super finely milled whole wheat durum flour.
+“00” flour is a super finely milled, whole wheat durum flour.
 Think of it as the confectioner’s sugar of flour…it’s that fine and silky.
+My pasta dough recipe also includes semolina flour which adds a little more sandy texture.

 Step by step instructions to make ravioli dough by hand

 Use your pasta roller to thinly roll the ravioli dough to setting #6.
-You should be able to see a shadow of your hand through the dough.
+Regardless of method, you should be able to see a shadow of your hand through the dough.

 Lay the length of dough onto a floured surface (clean table, board or countertop).